Rajeswararao89/github-final-project/CODE_OF_CONDUCT.md

 # Code of Conduct

 ## Our Pledge
-We pledge to make participation in our project harassment-free and inclusive.
+We pledge to make participation in our project and community a harassment-free experience for everyone.

 ## Our Standards
-- Use welcoming and inclusive language
-- Be respectful of others
-- Accept constructive criticism
-- Show empathy toward others
+Examples of behavior that contributes to a positive environment include respectful communication and constructive feedback.

 ## Enforcement Responsibilities
-Project maintainers are responsible for enforcing the Code of Conduct.
+Community leaders are responsible for clarifying and enforcing standards of acceptable behavior.

 ## Scope
-This Code applies within project spaces and public spaces where someone represents the project.
+This Code of Conduct applies within all project spaces and public spaces when representing the project.

 ## Enforcement
-Instances of unacceptable behavior may be reported to project maintainers.
+Instances of unacceptable behavior may be reported to the project team.

 ## Enforcement Guidelines
-1. Correction
-2. Warning
-3. Temporary Ban
-4. Permanent Ban
+Community leaders will follow these guidelines when enforcing the Code of Conduct.

 ## Attribution
-This Code is adapted from the Contributor Covenant, version 2.0.
+This Code of Conduct is adapted from the Contributor Covenant.